WordPress/two-factor/readme.txt

 == Get Involved ==

-I (George Stephanis) am going to be pitching this as a feature plugin for core on Wednesday (July 8th) at the core dev meeting at the end.
+I (George Stephanis) am going to be pitching this as a feature plugin for core on Tuesday, July 14th, at 19:00 UTC in #core on WordPress.org Slack.
 I'm currently building a list of folks interested in being involved, currently including:

 * @JeffMatson
 * @brennenbyrne (and the Clef gang)